9 Fun Things to Do on Sauvie Island

 Wapato State Greenway

 With miles of trails to explore, hiking is undeniably one of the best things to do on Sauvie Island.
-Since the island is so flat, the trails tend to be easy and you may want to hit more than one during your visit.
+Since the island is so flat, the trails tend to be.
+You might want to hit more than one during your visit.

 • Wapato State Greenway is an easy, 2.2-mile loop around seasonal Lake Virginia, which becomes wetlands and grassy meadows in summer and fall.
 Most of the trail is shaded with ash, cottonwood, maple, and oak trees.
-It’s a good place to see fall color as well as critters like frogs, birds, and banana slugs.
+It’s a good place to see fall color, as well as critters like frogs, birds, and banana slugs.
 There aren’t any showstopping views, but it is peaceful, scenic, and family-friendly throughout.
-No pass is needed to park at the trailhead and leashed dogs are allowed on the trail.
+No pass is needed to park at the trailhead.
+Leashed dogs are allowed on the trail.

 • Oak Island Nature Trail is an easy, 2.8-mile loop that is open seasonally from April 16th - September 30th.
 Oak Island is a peninsula surrounded by Sturgeon Lake in the Sauvie Island Wildlife Area.
 It’s a good place for birdwatching, including sandhill cranes in the morning and late afternoon.
 On a clear day, you can also catch a glimpse of Mt.
 Saint Helens.
 Leashed dogs are allowed on the trail.
 The parking requires the Sauvie Island Wildlife Area Permit ($10).

-• Warrior Rock Lighthouse Trail is a rewarding, 7-mile out-and-back trail that will take you out to Oregon’s smallest lighthouse at the northern tip of Sauvie Island.
+• Warrior Rock Lighthouse Trail is a rewarding, 7-mile out-and-back trail that will take you to Oregon’s smallest lighthouse at the northern tip of Sauvie Island.
 Although this trail is the longest on the list, it is still flat throughout and family-friendly.
-Watch for birds including bald eagles and sandhill cranes.
+Watch for birds, including bald eagles and sandhill cranes.
 In the river, keep an eye out for sea lions.
-The highlight of the trail is at the end when you reach the lighthouse and unobstructed river views.
+The highlight of the trail is at the end when you reach the lighthouse surrounded by river views.
 Leashed dogs are allowed on the trail.
 The parking area requires the Sauvie Island Wildlife Area Permit ($10).

 2. Go to the beach

 Sauvie Island has miles of beautiful sandy beaches along the Columbia River.
-In good weather, lounging on the beach is one of the best things to do on Sauvie Island.
+In good weather, lounging on them is one of the best things to do on Sauvie Island.
 Dogs are allowed on the beaches as long as they’re on a leash.
-Parking at the beaches requires the Sauvie Island Wildlife Area Permit ($10).
+To park, you’ll need the Sauvie Island Wildlife Area Permit ($10).

 • For those concerned about tan lines, Collins Beach is a clothing-optional beach on the north end of Sauvie Island.
 This beach has a long tradition of nude swimming and sunbathing stretching back to the 1970s.
 It’s also where you can find the UFO boat (see below).